ResearchCompanies · Semiconductors

 Lam Research etch process product image

-Changing tools is heavy.
-A customer may need to adjust process recipes, qualify the new setup, stabilize yield, retrain engineers, and rebuild spare-part routines.
-A cheaper tool can become expensive very quickly if it moves yield by even a small amount.
+Changing a tool is not light work.
+A customer may need to retune recipes, stabilize yield, retrain engineers, and rebuild spare-parts routines.
+A cheaper tool can become expensive quickly if it disrupts production.

-The first source of advantage is high-aspect-ratio etch.
-Deep, narrow structures are difficult to make repeatably.
-This requires plasma control, chemistry, temperature stability, chamber design, and customer-specific recipes.
-Money helps, but time and process learning matter just as much.
+Lam's first advantage is high-aspect-ratio etch.
+Making deep, narrow structures repeatably requires plasma control, chemistry, temperature stability, chamber design, and customer-specific recipes.
+Capital matters, but process learning and time matter just as much.

-The second source of advantage is the installed base.
-The more Lam tools are already installed, the more parts, service, upgrades, and recipe adjustments tend to revolve around Lam.
-In plain language, customers have more reason to stay with the tools they know.
-That operating experience feeds future products and customer trust.
+The second advantage is the installed base.
+The more Lam tools are already in the fab, the more service, spares, upgrades, and process adjustments tend to revolve around Lam.
+Customers have good reasons to stay with a qualified setup, especially when production stability matters more than headline equipment price.

-The third source of advantage is switching cost.
-Lam's FY2025 Form 10-K says customers evaluate suppliers on process performance, productivity, defect control, service support, and total cost of ownership.
+The third advantage is switching cost.
+Lam's FY2025 Form 10-K says customers evaluate equipment suppliers on process performance, productivity, defect control, service support, and total cost of ownership.
 That is the right checklist.
-Price matters, but not enough to justify risking production stability.
+Price matters, but not enough to justify unnecessary yield risk.

-This advantage should not be exaggerated.
-Lam does not have an EUV-like monopoly.
+Still, the moat should not be overstated.
+Lam is not ASML with EUV.
 Applied Materials, Tokyo Electron, ASM, SCREEN, SEMES, and Chinese local suppliers all matter.
-Customers combine suppliers by process step.
+Customers combine different suppliers across process steps.

 Lam's edge is less the AI label than process experience inside customer fabs and the difficulty of switching proven tools.